Reverse transcription polymerase chain reaction: One-step RT-PCR

 One-step RT-PCR subjects mRNA targets (up to 6 kb) to reverse transcription followed by PCR amplification in a single test tube.
-It is important to note that using intact, high quality RNA and a sequence-specific primer will produce the best results.
+Using intact, high-quality RNA and a sequence-specific primer will produce the best results.

 Once a one-step RT-PCR kit with a mix of reverse transcriptase, Taq DNA polymerase, and a proofreading polymerase is selected and all necessary materials and equipment are obtained a reaction mix is to be prepared.
 The reaction mix includes dNTPs, primers, template RNA, necessary enzymes, and a buffer solution.
 The reaction mix is added to a PCR tube for each reaction, followed by template RNA.
 The PCR tubes are then placed in a thermal cycler to begin cycling.
-In the first cycle, synthesis of cDNA occurs.
+In the first cycle, the synthesis of cDNA occurs.
 The second cycle is the initial denaturation wherein reverse transcriptase is inactivated.
 The remaining 40-50 cycles are the amplification, which includes denaturation, annealing, and elongation.
 When amplification is complete, the RT-PCR products can be analyzed with gel electrophoresis.

-(PCR Applications Manual and Biotools)

 Two-step RT-PCR

 Two-step RT-PCR, as the name implies, occurs in two steps.
 First the reverse transcription and then the PCR.
 This method is more sensitive than the one-step method.
 Kits are also useful for two-step RT-PCR.
-Just as for one-step PCR, use only intact, high quality RNA for the best results.
-The primer for two-step PCR does not have to be sequence specific.
+Just as for one-step PCR, use only intact, high-quality RNA for the best results.
+The primer for two-step PCR does not have to be sequence-specific.

 Step one

 First combine template RNA, primer, dNTP mix, and nuclease-free water in a PCR tube.
 Then, add an RNase inhibitor and reverse transcriptase to the PCR tube.
 Next, place the PCR tube into a thermal cycler for one cycle wherein annealing, extending, and inactivating of reverse transcriptase occurs.
-Finally, proceed directly to step two which is PCR or store product on ice until PCR can be performed.
+Finally, proceed directly to step two which is PCR, or store product on ice until PCR can be performed.

 Step two

-Add master mix which contains buffer, dNTP mix, MgCl2, Taq polymerase and nuclease-free water to each PCR tube.
+Add master mix which contains buffer, dNTP mix, MgCl2, Taq polymerase, and nuclease-free water to each PCR tube.
 Then add the necessary primer to the tubes.
 Next, place the PCR tubes in a thermal cycler for 30 cycles of the amplification program.
-This includes: denaturation, annealing, and elongation.
+This includes denaturation, annealing, and elongation.
 The products of RT-PCR can be analyzed with gel electrophoresis.